3rd person in custody over foiled plot targeting now-canceled Taylor Swift shows in Vienna

 The 18-year-old “comes from the social environment” of the main suspect, Karner said.

+“He had been in contact with the main perpetrator, but is not directly connected to the attack plans,” the minister said.
+“But, as was found out a few days ago, he took an oath of allegiance specifically to the IS on Aug.
+6.”

 Three sold-out concerts were canceled Wednesday because of the plot, devastating Swifties from across the globe.
-Many of them had dropped thousands of euros (dollars) on travel and lodging in Austria’s expensive capital city to attend the Eras Tour shows at the Ernst Happel Stadium, which sat empty Thursday morning.
+Many of them had dropped thousands of euros (dollars) on travel and lodging in Austria’s expensive capital city to attend the Eras Tour shows at the Ernst Happel Stadium.

-Europe is enamored with the American superstar: The German town of Gelsenkirchen renamed itself “Swiftkirchen” before its mid-July concerts.

 Concert organizers in Austria said they had expected up to 65,000 fans inside the stadium at each concert and as many as 30,000 onlookers outside, where authorities said the suspects planned to strike.
-The foiled attack was planned for Thursday or Friday, according to Austria’s interior minister, Gerhard Karner.
+The foiled attack was planned for Thursday or Friday, according to Karner.

-Austrian Chancellor Karl Nehammer defended the decision to cancel the concerts, saying the arrests of the suspects took place too close to the shows, scheduled for Thursday, Friday and Saturday.
+Austrian Chancellor Karl Nehammer defended the decision to cancel the concerts, saying the arrests took place too close to the shows, scheduled for Thursday, Friday and Saturday.

 “I understand very well that those who wanted to experience the concert live are very sad,” Nehammer told a news conference Thursday.
 “Moms and dads are looking after their daughters and sons, who were full of enthusiasm and anticipation for this concert.
 But it’s also important that in such serious moments as now, it’s inevitable that safety comes first.”